juaml/junifer/README.md

 junifer is released under the AGPL v3 license:

-julearn, FZJuelich AML neuroimaging feature extraction library.
+junifer, FZJuelich AML neuroimaging feature extraction library.
 Copyright (C) 2022, authors of junifer.

 This program is free software: you can redistribute it and/or modify